How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Too many couples underestimate the impact of music during this transitional period.
 Live acoustic sets, piano covers, or a wandering saxophone performance can create a relaxed, sophisticated atmosphere while guests sip drinks and enjoy canapés.

-At FPM Music Management, every wedding band includes the option of an acoustic set during the afternoon - a way to add live music without overpowering conversation.
+If you’re tying the knot in the South West, every wedding band we offer includes the option of an acoustic set during the afternoon - a way to add live music without overpowering conversation.
 The right soundtrack encourages mingling, sparks connection, and sets a joyful, celebratory tone.

 Fun Outdoor Activities

-If your venue has a garden, terrace, or lawn, this is the time to get your guests moving.
-Lawn games like croquet, giant Jenga, or bocce are a hit for both adults and children.
-Even simple activities give your photographer extra candid moments to capture.
+If your venue has gardens, terraces, or lawns, this is the time to get your guests moving.
+Outdoor games like croquet, giant Jenga, or bocce are a hit among both adults and children.
+They’re straightforward to set up and give your photographer extra candid moments to capture.

-For families, consider a small play corner, simple crafts, or a seating area for the little ones - keeping children happy lets parents relax and enjoy the drinks reception.
+For families, consider a small play corner, scavenger hunt, or simple crafts - keeping children happy allows parents to relax and enjoy the drinks reception.

 Refreshments and Interactive Stations